 “Yes, genius, I figured that...
 I meant, why are you wearing it?”
-He said, regaining a bit of the joking tone she was so used to hearing from him.
+He said.
+He had regained a bit of the joking tone she was so used to hearing from him.

 “For work,” Emma said.

 “I don’t like it.
 I will never understand why humans wear that shit.”
 He said firmly.
-Emma pursed her lips a bit, and stood there a bit awkwardly for a moment, unsure what she was supposed to say.
+Emma stood there awkwardly for a moment.
+She was unsure what she was supposed to say.

 “Go on...
 I’ll make us some dinner.
 You look like you could eat.”
 He said.
 Emma watched him oddly for a moment.